exonum/rfcs/0000-template.md

 What additions or changes to the [Exonum documentation] does it entail?

-What would an outline of a new section in the documentation look like?
+What would the outline of a new section in the documentation look like?
 What should the reader be able to understand by the end of the section in the documentation?